melosso/trignis/README.md

 > [!TIP]
 > If the application isn't starting, consider changing value `UseEventLog` in the `appsettings.json` configuration file to true.
 To prevent your Windows Event Viewer from bloating, make sure to disable when you're done troubleshooting.

-## 🔮 Lore

-The name Trignis is derived from Trigger and Ignis, Latin for fire or spark respectively.
-In databases, a trigger automates actions in response to specific events.
-Combined with Ignis, it captures the essence of a spark that ignites automation.
-Trignis represents the moment where automation starts.

 ## 🤝 Credits

 Built with: